 There will also be an electronic site where local citizens can share their stories.
 There will be a web page where local citizens can tell the stories of their family members who were veterans, but who are not on the local cenotaphs.
 This may because their family predecessor lived elsewhere than the Strathroy area, or served in a different armed force, or for a different country.

-There will also be a web page for anecdotal stories that have been passed down through families about “life during war time”.
-These stories will be told by local citizens, but about a previous time, maybe in a different place (Canada, Britain, Germany, Holland, Belgium, Italy, Russia, Austria – Hungary, Africa, anywhere where life was affected by the war(s).
+There will also be a web page for anecdotal stories that have been passed down through families about “life during wartime”.
+These stories will be told by local citizens, but about a previous time, maybe in a different place (Canada, Britain, Germany, Holland, Belgium, Indonesia, Italy, Korea, Russia, Austria – Hungary, Africa, anywhere where life was affected by the war(s).

 [CLICK ON EACH BLUE TITLE BELOW TO GO TO A WEB PAGE WITH DETAILS]